 Lostprophets was an Alternative Rock band from Wales.
-While they started as mostly Nu Metal, their sound quickly diversified to the point where they defy a more specific genre.
-Musically, they combine Emo, Alternative Metal, Post-Hardcore, Post-Grunge, Hard Rock, and Pop Punk.Formed in 1997 by lead singer Ian Watkins, bassist Mike Lewis (currently guitarist), guitarist Lee Gaze and drummer Mike Chiplin (departed in 2005), they quickly gained attention via touring, signing their first deal in 1999.
-They released their first album, Thefakesoundofprogress, in 2000.Despite a style that is more typically likened to bands from the U.S. (or perhaps because of it), they were much more popular in the U.K. than in the U.S., leading them to not release their 4th album in North America.
-However, they signed a new deal, leading to their 5th album, Weapons, having a June 2012 U.S. release.In October 2013, the group publicly announced that they could no longer continue to make or perform music as Lostprophets in light of the serious and disturbing criminal charges brought against Watkins the prior year, which he has since pleaded guilty to.
+Musically, they combine Emo, Alternative Metal, Post-Hardcore, Hard Rock, and Pop Punk.Formed in 1997 by lead singer Ian Watkins, bassist Mike Lewis (currently guitarist), guitarist Lee Gaze and drummer Mike Chiplin (departed in 2005), they quickly gained attention via touring, signing their first deal in 1999.
+They released their first album, Thefakesoundofprogress, in 2000.For most part of their existence, the band consisted of Watkins (vocals), Lewis (rhythm guitar), Gaze (lead guitar), Stuart Richardson (bass), Jamie Oliver (keyboards, turntables, backing vocals, metal screams) and whatever drummer they could find (first Mike Chiplin, then Ilan Rubin and finally Luke Johnson).Despite a style that is more typically likened to bands from the U.S. (or perhaps because of it), they were much more popular in the U.K. than in the U.S., leading them to not release their 4th album in North America.
+However, they signed a new deal, leading to their 5th album, Weapons, having a June 2012 U.S. release.In October 2013, the group publicly announced that they could no longer continue to make or perform music as Lostprophets in light of the serious and disturbing criminal charges of pedophilia brought against Watkins the prior year, which he has since pleaded guilty to.
 And that's all we're going to say on the subject.
 Subsequently, all the band members except Watkins recruited new singer Geoff Rickly, and changed the band's name to No Devotion.
 Their website can be found here.

 This band provides examples of: